Penang Gay Travel

 Cabs are so inexpensive here in Penang that I opted to stay 15 minutes outside of George Town, away from the more sought-after hotels.

 Finding accommodations a bit inland will give you a better return on your investment in my opinion.
-You can stay in a luxury Penang Airbnb or local villa and then get a cheap cab anywhere you desire.
+You can stay in a luxury Penang vacation rental or villa, and then get a cheap cab anywhere you desire.